flexy777/token/README.md

 This project is built on the Internet Computer Blockschain (ICP).
-It is a digital asset called Flex Token, which is comparable to other digital assets like Shiba Inu and others
+It is a digital asset called Flex Token, which can be likened to other digital assets